AthulJoseph27/Thistlewaites_Algorithm/README.md

   <image src="assets/2n.png" height="150"/>
   </p>

-- In Phase 4, solve the cube by bringing every corners and edges to its actual place.
+- In Phase 4, solve the cube by bringing every corners and edges to its actual place by using only 180-degree turns.

 - Refer https://www.jaapsch.net/puzzles/thistle.htm for more infomation.